B-Timok/Web-Portfolio/README.md

 ## Features

+- **Dark Mode** Changes the contrast of the website to be easier on the eyes.
 - **Projects:** Highlighting key projects with descriptions and links.
 - **Links:** Links to my resume, GitHub, and LinkedIn.
 - **Contact:** How to get in touch with me via email.